So long, staycation: 11 tips for budget family travel plans

 Stay on budget while you travel by limiting how much you spend on food, souvenirs, and entertainment.
 And set yourself up for more family travel on a budget with proactive planning after your trip comes to an end.

 Planning a budget with your kids is one way to teach financial literacy lessons that can instill money confidence.
 The Greenlight app is another way.
 It has videos, games, and other educational content for the whole family to level up their money skills.
-Try Greenlight now and get one month on us!
+Sign up for Greenlight today!

 Share via